bnvk/social-archiver/README.md

 Edit the Facebook config values in config.yaml with the values Facebook gives you

-Install python dependencies `$ pip install requirements.txt`
+Install python dependencies `$ pip install -r requirements.txt`

 ### Use